Guidelines on the Use of Common Areas in HDB Estates

 Guidelines on Maintenance of Fire Safety/Fighting Provisions

-Fire safety / fighting provisions are to be regularly serviced and ensure its operational readiness at all times.
-Access to the fire safety/fighting provisions should not be impeded at all times.
+Fire safety/fighting provisions are to be regularly serviced to ensure its operational readiness at all times.
+Access to the fire safety/fighting provisions should remain unobstructed at all times.

 - No placement/storage of items within dry/wet riser compartment.